e121324/save_and_go/README.md

 Tool to encrypt directories using AES Encryption implementation of pycryptodome lib with a web based GUI using bootstrap and vanilla js connected with a flask API that runs on waitress(WSGI  server).

->With save and go you are able to access files and nested
+>With save&go you are able to access files and nested
 > directories inside an encrypted directory without the need to decrypt the whole directory.

 ### Contents: